shipwell/react-test-bootstrap/README.md

 # 🚢 Shipwell React Test Bootstrap

-This a bootstrap project for the react front-end test, that already contains:
+This is a bootstrap project for the react front-end test, that already contains:

 - React with typescript
 - Axios